Dudukun/alx-low_level_programming/0x1A-hash_tables/README.md

-a function that adds an element to the hash table.
+ a function that prints a hash table.